samus-io/tablab-steps/steps/zKSDZIR0Pt087nFnKtVqlCYugYjsdCELHxV/en/README.md

 ### Non-compliant code in Java

-* This implementation uses Java Jakarta to handle file uploads, which identifies the file type via the received `Content-Type` HTTP header, and then performs a security check accordingly that can be easily bypassed by spoofing the `Content-Type` header in the request:
+* This implementation in Java Jakarta handles file uploads identifying the file type via the received `Content-Type` HTTP header, and then performs a security check accordingly that can be easily bypassed by spoofing the `Content-Type` header in the request:

   ```java
   import jakarta.json.Json;